VedantTathe/EmptyCup_Assignment_2025_Vedant_Tathe/README.md

 You can view the live project here:
 **[https://emptycup-assignment-by-vedanttathe.netlify.app/](https://emptycup-assignment-by-vedanttathe.netlify.app/)**

-* Frontend:
+* Frontend (Netlify):
 **[https://emptycup-assignment-by-vedanttathe.netlify.app/](https://emptycup-assignment-by-vedanttathe.netlify.app/)**
-* Backend:
+* Backend (Onrender):
 **[https://emptycup-assignment-2025-vedant-tathe.onrender.com/data/](https://emptycup-assignment-2025-vedant-tathe.onrender.com/data)**

 ---

 ### ✅ Option 2: Run Locally

-1. Download the zip file from github.
+1. Download the zip file from github or pull repository from github.
 2. Extract it anywhere on your system.
 3. Open a terminal in the extracted folder and run: